 Jeffrey Beall has been living in and photographing the beautiful state of Colorado since 2000.

-Jeffrey is the Scholarly Initiatives Librarian at Auraria Library.
+Jeffrey is the Scholarly Communications Librarian at Auraria Library.
 His work involves informing the library and the Auraria Campus community about new and evolving aspects of scholarly communication, including open-access publishing, author and publisher misconduct, and scholarly publishing ethics.